mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 #### Comparing Table storage to SQL Server tables

-If you're familiar with SQL server, you can compare it easily to the storage account, table service, tables, and entitites:
+If you're familiar with SQL server, you can compare it easily to the storage account, table service, tables, and entities:

 * SQL Server == Storage Account
 * Database == Table Service